Definition of Theme

-Theme is defined as a main idea or an underlying meaning of a literary work that may be stated directly or indirectly.
+Theme is defined as a main idea or an underlying meaning of a literary work, which may be stated directly or indirectly.

 Major and Minor Themes

 Major and minor themes are two types of themes that appear in literary works.
-A major theme is an idea that a writer repeats in his work, making it the most significant idea in a literary work.
-A minor theme, on the other hand, refers to an idea that appears in a work briefly and gives way to another minor theme.
+A major theme is an idea that a writer repeats in his literary work, making it the most significant idea in the work.
+A minor theme, on the other hand, refers to an idea that appears in a work briefly, giving way to another minor theme.
 Examples of theme in Jane Austen’s “Pride and Prejudice” are matrimony, love, friendship, and affection.
 The whole narrative revolves around the major theme of matrimony.
 Its minor themes are love, friendship, affectation etc.

 It is important not to confuse a theme of a literary work with its subject.
-Subject is a topic which acts as a foundation for a literary work while a theme is an opinion expressed on the subject.
-For example, a writer may choose a subject of war for his story and the theme of a story may be writer’s personal opinion that war is a curse for humanity.
-Usually, it is up to the readers to explore a theme of a literary work by analyzing characters, plot and other literary devices.
+Subject is a topic that acts as a foundation for a literary work, while a theme is an opinion expressed on the subject.
+For example, a writer may choose a subject of war for his story, and the theme may be his personal opinion that war is a curse for humanity.
+Usually, it is up to the readers to explore the theme of a literary work by analyzing characters, plot, and other literary devices.